Understanding the householder solar panel consumer: A Markovian model and its societal implications: Scenario analysis

 \subsection{Scenario III}

 The third scenario involves implementing a policy to nudge people to transition to solar PV installation by acting on their psyche; we will refer to this policy as \textit{nudging}.
-As said in Subsection \ref{subsec:procrastination}, installing PVs is an inter-temporal choice.
-The distance between the time of the investment and the time of future earnings is one of the triggers of the procrastination phenomenon; see Subsection \ref{subsec:procrastination}.
+Installing PVs is an inter-temporal choice, and the distance between the time of the investment and the time of future earnings is one of the triggers of the procrastination phenomena.
 Therefore, in the present scenario, we induce a distance reduction between the time of investment and that of future earnings by proposing to the individuals who want to install the PVs to agree on the installation at a certain date and to start paying for it at a specific date in the future.\\ We implement the nudging policy in the following way.
 We assume that starting from the year 2020, agents pass from $PL$ to $G$ in a time interval $\Delta t \rightarrow 0$ according to the following probability:

 where the NPV in economic utility $U_{\text{ec}}^{nudg}$ is renewed by shifting the initial cost of the investment into the future time $t+T^*$, i.e., the NPV becomes:

 The transition from the state $I$ to the state $PL$ is modified accordingly, through the evaluation of